AdamSoloMe/AdamSoloMe/README.md

 Currently pursing Masters in Computer Science at CUNY Queens College
 ## Interests

-When I'm not Programmung, I love exploring the 🌎 great outdoors, 🚴 Biking or reading/learning about new tech.
+When I'm not Programming, I love exploring the 🌎 great outdoors, 🚴 Biking or reading/learning about new tech.

 ## Contact

-Feel free to connect with me on LinkedIn I am always open to new opportunities and discussions about Java or Python development and software engineering.
+Feel free to connect with me on LinkedIn I am always open to new opportunities and discussions about Java,Python or Cloud development and software engineering.

 Let's build something amazing together!
 Keep coding and stay curious! ✨